International Students Applying for Visas

 Assistant Director—International Admissions

-Assists students from Middle East North Africa, Sub-Saharan Africa, South-Central Asia, and Europe-Eurasia
+Assists students from Middle East, North Africa, South Asia, and Central Asia.

 Contact Amanda if you are an agent or international recruitment vendor, or if you would like to schedule a promotional presentation.